April 14, 2020

 EXIM will continue to monitor developments regarding the COVID-19 pandemic, and will adapt its policies accordingly.

 EXIM has identified previously approved insurance policies and other transactions that may be supporting the export of items on the lists contained in the Presidential Memorandum and the HHS Notice, as well as the DHS/FEMA rule.
 EXIM is amending all exporter and lender multibuyer insurance policies to exclude coverage for the items on these lists.
 For other previously approved policies and transactions that EXIM may not have the right to amend, EXIM is reaching out to the parties involved to request their voluntary agreement not to include exports of the items on the foregoing lists in their EXIM transactions.
 Naturally, exports that are banned pursuant to the FEMA rule mentioned above cannot be included in any EXIM transaction.
-EXIM support for the export of the items on the FEMA, HHS and Presidential Memorandum lists will be excluded for all new and renewed loan, insurance and guarantee transactions through September 2020, subject to ongoing monitoring of COVID-19-related developments.
+EXIM support for the export of the items on the FEMA, HHS and Presidential Memorandum lists will be excluded for all new and renewed loan, insurance and guarantee transactions until HHS, or another agency designated by the President of the United States, ends the designation of any items as being in short supply in connection with the COVID-19 pandemic.

 Further information regarding the COVID-19 pandemic can be found at: